PeanutButterLad/ray_trace_sandbox/README.md

 # Ray Tracing Sandbox
-This is a thin lens and mirror ray tracing sandbox programmed in Mathematica for Physics 230 in winter semester 2022.
+This is a thin lens ray tracing sandbox programmed in Mathematica for Physics 230 in winter semester 2022.